tezos-codec-generator/tezos-data-model/rust_runtime/README.md

 exposes a `hex!()` macro that performs conversion from a `String`, `&str`, and similar types into a `HexString`, which may panic if the conversion cannot be performed.

+## Known Bugs

+This section contains a list of known bugs in the runtime implementation, which are intended to be fixed expediently but not precluding other work.

+### `FixSeq` Deserialization Loop Condition

+As currently implemented, exact-length sequences are decoded incorrectly: rather than return an early success as soon as the accumulated list is saturated at `N` values, the `Decode` implementation will attempt to exhaust the current context-window even if that causes the sequence to become oversaturated, and implicitly consume any subsequent schema elements.
+This has not been identified as a source of issue, due to the rarity of `Exactly n`-limited sequence schema elements, or due to the context in which they appear preventing this overrun from happening.

+z

+this is incorrect.
+result and consume

+### `RangedInt` Positive Min-Bounds

+Much of the logic around `RangedInt` assumes that the value held by the newtype in question is the exact numerical value being represented, which is only true when `MIN <= 0`.
+When `MIN > 0`, a great number of type-associated methods, and trait method implementations, are incorrect either in their documented behavior, or in the actual behavior of their implementation as-is.

+To fix this, a number of methods will need to be redesigned and re-documented appropriately.

+A unit test that attempts to roundtrip `RangedInt<u8, 256, 257>` is currently implemented, and fails in light of this bug.
+When this unit test passes, it is likely that the bug has been at least superficially addressed.
+Further unit tests may be appropriate to fully demonstrate the soundness of the re-implemented logic.